renuo/lapidar/README.md

 To get a colorful output like this you need to install the gem [*paint*](https://github.com/janlelis/paint).

+### Persistence

+The chain will we loaded from `~/.lapidar/<port>.json` depending on the port on which you start the runner.
+And it will be saved there after you stop the runner.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.